 The key difference lies in the performance of the mobile devices and the tooling used for bundling and compiling the application.

-How complex libraries hamper the speed of your apps
+How complex libraries slow down you apps

 While that happens, the application remains in the loading state.
 We often describe this process as TTI – time to interactive.
 It is a time expressed in (well, hopefully) milliseconds between when the icon gets selected from the application drawer and when it becomes fully interactive.